Other JumboLair Elephants

 SAVANNAH (aka Nan) lived briefly at the Miami Metro Zoo in Florida, before being transferred in 1992 to the Pittsburgh Zoo in Pennsylvania.
 She has had 3 babies there, 1 stillborn and 2 of whom are living.
 The zoo has been criticized because it still uses dangerous “free contact” management.
 There have been deaths caused by elephants, and they were investigated in 2014 and 2015 for allowing dogs to herd the elephants.
 Pittsburgh Zoo lost its AZA accreditation in 2015 because they insisted on maintaining free contact with the elephants.

-MUNDI has been a lone female elephant at the Mayaguez Zoo in Puerto Rico since she arrived in 1988.
-Like Nosey, she hasn’t seen other elephants since she was baby, and her habitat is extremely small and not well kept.
-She is well known in the area, a fixture for gawking humans.
+BREAKING NEWS: In October 2017, it was announced that MUNDI will retire to sanctuary at the new Elephant Refuge North America!
+She has been a lone female elephant at the Mayaguez Zoo in Puerto Rico since she arrived in 1988.
+Like Nosey, she hasn’t seen other elephants in many years, and her habitat is small and not well kept.

 Three lovely and lucky elephants in Sanctuary!